 From Danang, it is only a short drive to the picturesque port town of Hoi An.
 Once known as Faifo, it was an important trading town with strong south Chinese influence and connections.

-Enjoy free time; opt to take a cooking class, cycle to the beach, visit a tailor, or explore the old town.
+Enjoy a noodle-making demonstration and local lunch at the G Adventures-supported Oodles of Noodles Project.
+Later, opt to take a cooking class, cycle to the beach, visit a tailor, or explore the old town with free time.

 Continue the journey north to the city of Hue.
 Opt to visit the Royal Citadel and tombs, take a Perfume River cruise or tour the countryside by motorbike.